hawk-aj/CNN-based-interactive-digit-recognition/README.md

 a digit recognizer using a deeplearning model trained on the mnist dataset

-to runyou must have python and tensorflow installed
+to runyou must have python with tensorflow installed

 download the folder